saritasa-nest/django-import-export-extensions/docs/getting_started.rst

 Resources
 ---------

 The resource class is a core of import/export.
-This is similar to serializers in DRF, but provides methods for converting data from a file to objects and vice versa.
+This is similar to forms in Django, but provides methods for converting data from a file to objects and vice versa.

 ``django-import-export-extensions`` provides ``CeleryResource`` and ``CeleryModelResource`` classes.
 Here